 Craig A. Manzino, a Partner-in-Charge of the Business Management Group of Prager Metis CPAs, a member of Prager Metis International Group was mentioned in the in the Long Island Business News March 2018.
 Read the full article here.

 The Tax Cuts and Jobs Act of 2017 (“TCJA”) was signed into law by President Trump on December 22, 2017.
 It has been hailed as the largest overhaul of the US federal income tax since 1986.
-While many diverse industries will realize significant changes, tax-wise, as a result of the passage of the TCJA, there are provisions which have a significant impact upon the media and entertainment industries.
+While many diverse industries will realize significant changes, tax-wise, as a result of the passage of the TCJA, there are provisions that have a significant impact upon the media and entertainment industries.